theElandor/Nodes/README.md

 + Need to test on different topologies;
 + Missing "turn off nodes" logic after leader election;
 + Need a way to handle high number of nodes without creating a terminal for each node;
-+ Need a way to test algorithms when all of the nodes "simultaneously" start the computation, so the most correct way possibile to wake up all of them "in parallel".
++ Need a way to test algorithms when all of the nodes "simultaneously" start the computation,
++ Need to create a object to encapsulate the initializer, the client and the wakeup message! so the most correct way possibile to wake up all of them "in parallel".
 ## Quickstart
 ```bash